cilliagustin/code-pool/TESTING.md

 | Log Out | ![screenshot](documentation/screenshots/log-out-html-validation.png) | Validated by Input |
 | Sign In | ![screenshot](documentation/screenshots/sign-in-html-validation.png) | Validated by URL |
 | Sign Up | ![screenshot](documentation/screenshots/sign-up-html-validation.png) | Validated by URL |

-**IMPORTANT**: Python/Jinja syntax in HTML

-Python projects that use Jinja syntax, such as `{% for loops %}`, `{% url 'home' %}`, and `{{ variable|filter }}`
-will not validate properly if you're copying/pasting into the HTML validator.

-In order to properly validate these types of files, it's recommended to [validate by uri](https://validator.w3.org/#validate_by_uri) from the deployed Heroku pages.

-Unfortunately, pages that require a user to be logged-in and authenticated (CRUD functionality), will not work using this method, due to the fact that the HTML Validator (W3C) doesn't have access to login to your pages.
-In order to properly validate HTML pages with Jinja syntax for authenticated pages, follow these steps:

-- Navigate to the deployed pages which require authentication
-- Right-click anywhere on the page, and select **View Page Source** (usually `CTRL+U` or `⌘+U` on Mac).
-- This will display the entire "compiled" code, without any Jinja syntax.
-- Copy everything, and use the [validate by input](https://validator.w3.org/#validate_by_input) method.
-- Repeat this process for every page that requires a user to be logged-in/authenticated.

 ### CSS